sanand0/llmevals/system-override/README.md

 - **Don't rely on the system prompt**.
 Deploy external validators, filters, regex gates, etc. when you have contractual obligations.
 - **Newer/bigger models may not be better**.
 A smaller, cheaper o-series model may be safer than a giant open-source one for system-prompt obedience tasks.
 Flash-tier models (Gemini, Nova Lite) can slice inference time but also alignment.
 Run tests before every model upgrade and factor the remediation cost into your TCO.

+## Impact of temperature

+I re-ran this at [temperature = 0.7](promptfooconfig-t7.yaml).
+The results are different but not by much.

+- O3, O3-Mini-High, and O4-Mini were still at 100%.
+- Many good models like O3-Mini, Gemini Pro 1.5, Grok 3 Beta, GPT 4.1, GPT 4.1 Mini, Gemini 2.5 Flash dropped 10%.
+Claude 3.7 Sonnet dropped 20%.
+- Many poor models like Gemini 1.5 Flash, Llama 3.1 405b, Llama 3.3 70b increased 10%.
+Llama 4 Scout increased 20%.
+- The poorer models tend to do a bit better at higher temperatures, but this could simply be randomness.

 ## Setup

 ```bash